 |TSW was asked by the St. Joe Company to plan a 4,000 acre, 3,000 du primary community with four miles of frontage on the St. Johns River, south of Jacksonville.
-The master plan proposes a compact Traditional Neighborhood Development (TND) town center, with a pedestrian-oriented activity core integrating commercial, recreational, multi-family, and civic/educational uses around a town square.
+The master plan proposes a compact Traditional Neighborhood Development (TND) town center, with a pedestrian-oriented activity core that integrates commercial, recreational, multi-family, and civic/educational uses around a town square.
 The community will be designed to be walkable and bikeable, with a mix of uses that encourage social interaction and a sense of community.

 The master plan also includes five outlying neighborhoods, each with a distinct character and orientation.
 The neighborhoods are oriented to (1) lakes, (2) golf, (3) old-growth live oak forest, (4) rural farmlands, and (5) the river.
 Each neighborhood will have its own unique amenities and features that reflect its orientation, such as a boathouse for the lake-oriented neighborhood, a garden district for the golf-oriented neighborhood, a nature park for the forest-oriented neighborhood, a farmer’s market for the farmland-oriented neighborhood, and a community dock for the river-oriented neighborhood.
 These amenities will be accessible to all residents, and will help to create a sense of community and a connection to the natural environment.

 In addition to the neighborhood amenities, the master plan also includes two regional parks – one oriented to the river, the other for active recreational use – that will serve as scenic gateways to the community.
 These parks will provide opportunities for outdoor activities and will help to create a sense of connection to the natural environment.
 The master plan also includes a commitment to preserving the natural environment, with 35% of the total land area set aside as public open space and wildlife habitat.
 This will help to protect the area’s biodiversity and will provide opportunities for outdoor activities and education.